 - If you wish to be removed from the ladder, either temporarily or permanently, you can do so for any reason using the Go On Hiatus/Remove Me page form.

 - Temporary hiatus - If you put yourself on hiatus (or are placed on hiatus due to a player reporting a "no reply" or "unavailable" match with you as the challengee), you can be reinstated back to your original position on the ladder (the position you occupied at the time your hiatus started) if you take yourself off hiatus within two weeks.
 This is called a temporary hiatus.
-Note, however, that you are limited to two temporary hiatuses per season, and you may not take yourself off a hiatus without penalty in the period from September 12 to October 10 (to prevent players from locking themselves into a high position on the ladder during the run up to the Master's Cup Tournament).
+Note, however, that you are limited to two temporary hiatuses per season, and you may not take yourself off a hiatus without penalty in the period in September (to prevent players from locking themselves into a high position on the ladder during the run up to the Master's Cup Tournament).

 - If you go on hiatus for more than a two-week period (or you have already taken two temporary hiatuses), and you wish to be reinstated at a later date, you must challenge back onto the same tier of the ladder, and you must challenge to the 9th position or below (or the bottom of the tier if the tier has fewer than 9 players) and to a position no higher than the one you occupied when you left the ladder.
 If you win, you take the position of the challengee.
 If you lose, you drop to the bottom of the tier.